Pardon of January 6 United States Capitol attack defendants: Background

 Throughout the Biden administration, Trump characterized the January 6 defendants as "political prisoners" and "hostages."
 He promoted a revisionist history of the event by downplaying the severity of the violence and spreading conspiracy theories.
 House Republicans also spread a fringe conspiracy that the FBI orchestrated the attack.
-On January 29, 2022, when over 760 people had been charged, Trump said at a Texas rally that he would be inclined to pardon the rioters if he were reelected in 2024, which he repeated at a Tennessee rally in June 2022.
+On January 29, 2022, when over 760 people had been charged, Trump said at a Texas rally that he would be inclined to pardon the rioters if reelected in 2024, which he repeated at a Tennessee rally in June 2022.
 In November, four days before the midterm elections, he said: "Let them all go now!"
 On May 10, 2023, he said he would be "inclined to pardon many of them" while hedging by saying "a couple of them, probably, they got out of control".
 On September 15, 2023, he said in an interview that aired two days later: "I'm going to look at them, and I certainly might [pardon them] if I think it's appropriate."

 Then-representative Adam Schiff, who served on the House committee that investigated the attack and was the lead manager during Trump's first impeachment trial, told MSNBC in February 2022 that Trump's offer of pardons suggested that he "condoned" the violence.
 Representative Pete Aguilar, who was also on the committee, told CNN the same day that he considered Trump's offer to be witness tampering.

-On December 8, 2024, as president-elect, Trump said in an interview with Kristen Welker on Meet the Press, that he would pardon the rioters on his "first day" in office except for any he might deem to be "radical, crazy."
-Then-vice president elect JD Vance stated that pardons should be given to those who "protested peacefully", and not those who did so violently.
-Vance initially advocated for a blanket pardon in private but thought Trump wouldn't want to do so for political reasons, and was reportedly "100% behind" Trump's decision to grant clemency to all rioters.
+On December 8, 2024, as president–elect, Trump said in an interview with Kristen Welker on Meet the Press, that he would pardon the rioters on his "first day" in office except for any he might deem to be "radical, crazy."
+Then-vice president–elect JD Vance stated that pardons should be given to those who "protested peacefully", and not those who did so violently.
+Vance initially advocated for a blanket pardon in private but thought Trump would not want to pursue one for political reasons, and was reportedly "100% behind" Trump's decision to grant clemency to all rioters.
 A week following the pardon, Vance told Face the Nation that he and Trump perceived a "massive denial of due process of liberty" and that the pardon was the "right decision".